What to Expect

 We offer safe and fun children’s programs for kids under 10.
 At Liberty Kids, children get to celebrate life and learn more about God through interactive Bible lessons, videos, crafts, and games.

 Our screened and qualified children’s workers are excited to serve you and your kids.

-- Our Cafe is now open!
+- Our Cafe is open.

 As always, if you are feeling ill or have been exposed to anyone who was ill, we welcome you to enjoy our services online.